rewnozom/FrameDesk/README.md

 ---

-Instead of forcing users into a rigid system, FrameDesk is designed to adapt to real technical work:

-- mixed stacks
-- local folders
-- quick launches
-- custom organization
-- highly personal setups

 ## Why FrameDesk exists
+Instead of forcing users into a rigid system, FrameDesk is designed to adapt.
 Day-to-day work usually needs more than one tool at the same time.
-FrameDesk was built to bring those needs together in one desktop workspace:
+FrameDesk was built to bring those needs together in one workspace.

-- file browsing
-- launchers
-- bookmarks
-- workspace organization
-- framework/project grouping

 When projects live across many folders and naming styles, they become harder to navigate, harder to maintain, and easier to forget.
 FrameDesk helps turn that into a structure people actually can work with.